Resource Saving via Ensemble Techniques for Quantum Neural Networks: Discussion

 The second experiment seeks to assess the performance of the respective ensemble techniques on the Concrete Compressive Strength dataset, which consists in 1030 samples of 8 features.
 The target value to predict in this regression case is hence the concrete compressive strength, measured in Megapascal (MPa), a highly nonlinear function of age and composition of the material.

 The results of the regression experiment are in line with the findings of Experiment I, and are reported in Figure~\ref{fig:concrete_all}.
-FM, AdaBoost and the two bagging models applied in relation to 80\% of features achieve comparable results at 10 layers, with the Bag.\_0.8\_1.0 configuration obtaining the lowest MSE error, followed by Bag.\_0.8\_0.2, FM and finally by AdaBoost.
+FM, AdaBoost and the two bagging models applied in relation to 80\% of features achieve comparable results at 10 layers, with the Bag.\_0.8\_1.0 configuration obtaining the lowest MSE, followed by Bag.\_0.8\_0.2, FM and finally by AdaBoost.
 Also in this case, the differential between bagging models with 20\% of samples and with 100\% of samples is marginal, confirming the effectiveness of bagging quantum models in relation to reduced training dataset size.
 In contrast with Experiment I, bagging models having 30\% of available features now have 2 qubits, and therefore demonstrate a relative improvement in test error when $l=2$.
 However, their expressive power soon saturates and their error curves plateau.

 In general, the generalization capability of bagging models decreases monotonically with the number of layers, in contrast to FM and AdaBoost.
-In fact, they exhibit episodes of overfitting when utilising 5 (and up to 7) layers, while bagging appears to be able to evade this outcome.
-This is again not surprising, since AdaBoost is designed to reduce bias, while bagging ensembles are designed to reduce variance.
+In fact, they exhibit episodes of increased test errors when utilising 5 (and up to 7) layers, while bagging appears to be able to evade this outcome.
+Such an increase in the test error of FM and AdaBoost may be due to the complex landscape of the cost function, which in some cases could be challenging to optimize and lead to bad generalization.